Why subscribe to The Lost & Found Story Box?

 Who doesn’t want more of THAT in their life?

-I opened The Lost & Found Story Box on June 25, 2024, with a serialized lost & found story I titled, “Call Me a Bastard”.
-Set during America’s gilded age, the true story of Aimee Henry and Mary Martha has all elements of a Hollywood blockbuster, including a surprise ending even the best fiction writer would never dare include!
+I opened The Lost & Found Story Box in June 2024, with a serialized lost & found story I titled, “Call Me a Bastard”.
+Set during America’s gilded age, the true story of Aimee Henry and Mary Martha Parker has all elements of a Hollywood blockbuster, including a surprise ending even the best fiction writer would never dare include!

-Although “Call Me a Bastard” was released over the course of several months, not every lost & found story will be that long, but they’ll all show up in your inbox on Tuesdays and Fridays.
+Although “Call Me a Bastard” was released over the course of several months, not every lost & found story will be that long, but they’ll all show up in your inbox every Tuesday and the occasional Friday once you subscribe.

-Join our vibrant community of genealogists, local historians, researchers and curious learners
+When you subscribe to The Lost & Found Story Box, you become part of our vibrant community of genealogists, local historians, researchers and curious learners.

-Great stories are best when shared, and this community is all about sharing.
-Jump into the comment section, join a chat or start one of your own a topic you’re passionate about.
-Upgrade to a paid subscription and participate in Fan Engagement Opportunities or the Wrap-up Party for Call Me a Bastard and future serialized found stories.
+Great historical stories are best when shared, and this community is all about sharing.
+Jump into the comment section, join a chat or start one of your own on a topic you’re passionate about.
+Upgrade to a paid subscription and gain addition access.

-However you define community, I’m glad we found each other, and look forward to sharing great stories and growing The Lost & Found Story Box with you!
+However you define community, I’m glad we found each other, and look forward to sharing real-life historical tales and growing The Lost & Found Story Box with you!

 To learn more about the tech platform that powers this publication, visit Substack.com.